musevlt/mpdaf/doc/CoreLib/source/user_manual_coord.rst

 :func:`mpdaf.obj.WCS.set_crval2` - CRVAL2 setter.

 :func:`mpdaf.obj.WCS.set_step` updates the steps in the CD matrix or in the PC matrix.

-:func:`mpdaf.obj.WCS.rotate` rotates WCS coordinates to a new orientation.

-:func:`mpdaf.obj.WCS.resample` resamples to a new coordinate system.

 :func:`mpdaf.obj.WCS.rebin` applies a factor to the coordinate system.